 To preserve the root for future use, dehydrate it as you would the leaves after chopping it into like-sized chunks.
 It will take nearly double the time to dehydrate a root.

-When making tea right away, simply chop the root into small bits and brew it as noted in the tea recipe.
+When making tea right away, simply chop the root into small bits and brew it.

 If you want to powder the ironweed root so it brews and dehydrates more easily – and takes up less storage space, just chop it as noted above and run it through a blender or food processor on pulverize mode for a minute or two: